-Climate change is having significant impacts around the world and powerful weather events, often the result of climate change, have captured the public’s attention.
+Climate continues to have significant impacts around the world and powerful weather events, even in the midst of global pandemic, have captured the public’s attention.
 But how is climate change impacting displacement of people?
-This Earth Day, JRS/USA and the Jesuit Conference Office of Justice and Ecology are answering your questions about climate and displacement.

 What is a climate refugee?